The Benefits of Grass Fed Products

 In addition, the USDA-verified process is only concerned with what animals eat and does not ask whether they have access to pastures and grazing.
 Animals under this certification may still be confined indoors or in small spaces.

-The best case scenario for buying true grass fed beef is to know your farmer.
+The best case scenario for buying true grass fed beef is to know your local farmer.
 So when you have the opportunity, try to get to know the people producing your food.
 Some local farms welcome visitors or mention on their website what farmers’ markets they will attend.
 Ask them whether they use antibiotics, whether they feed with grain or grass, and whether they allow their cows access to pastureland.

 Look for These Labels